mosi-arch/research/CipherPunk/16-Bitcoin-inscription-and-ordinals.md

 Actualy I hear in this month alot about this and **ordinals** , as you know (14 jun 2023) the miners in these past months build over a billion dollars from only users transactions.
 So I think again the **brc20** is another money game of miners.
-But this can help the ecosystem of BTC, and this is fantastic!
+But this can help the ecosystem of BTC, and this is fantastic!\
+If you want to be in this game theory, you would to find a solution to use "brc20" on **L2**.